SS James Gayley: Design and construction

 She was built on the channel system, a longitudinal frame style introduced on the Great Lakes in the mid-1890s.
-It constituted several rows of flanged steel plates running the entire length of a vessel's bottom, deriving its name from the "channels" between the frames.
+It consisted of several rows of flanged steel plates running the entire length of a vessel's bottom, deriving its name from the "channels" between the frames.
 This method provided vessels with additional strength, as well as preventing damage sustained in groundings from spreading to other areas of the hull, and increasing cargo capacity.
 In spite of rapid advances in shipbuilding technology, the cargo hold of James Gayley remained reminiscent of those found on older wooden lake freighters.
 Between 1882 and 1904, the cargo holds of all iron and steel freighters contained stanchions, vertical columns designed to support their decks; and steel angles which were the equivalent of the knees used on wooden freighters.
-The stanchions within her hull were located 24 ft apart, at the spaces between James Gayleys twelve hatch covers, which were 8 ft in depth.
+Her twelve hatches, which were longitudinally 8 ft in depth, were positioned 24 ft apart, when measured from their centres.
 This configuration complicated the loading and unloading of cargo, since the chutes of most ore docks were set 12 ft apart, while the stanchions frequently obstructed the buckets of automated unloading rigs, frequently receiving damage from them during unloading.
 (Note: It would not be until 1904 that the traditional construction methods were dispensed with in favour of steel arches and sloped side "hopper" tanks, in the freighter Augustus B. Wolvin.)
-She was rebuilt with arches and side tanks at a later date.
 James Gayleys hull contained three watertight bulkheads.
 Her cargo hold was divided into four separate compartments, the first of which was 1,650 LT in capacity, the second and third were 1,600 LT, while the fourth was 1,850 LT.
 Her overall capacity was listed as 7,000 LT.

 The hull of James Gayley had an overall length of 436 ft, a length between perpendiculars of 416 ft, as well as a beam 50 ft in width.
 The moulded depth, roughly speaking, the vertical height of James Gayleys hull, was 28 ft.
 The measurements of her register tonnage were calculated as 4,777 gross register tons and 3,359 net register tons, respectively.

 James Gayley was powered by a 1480 ihp 90 rpm triple-expansion steam engine; the cylinders of the engine were 22 in, 35 in and 58 in in diameter, and had a stroke of 40 in.
 Steam was provided by two Scotch marine boilers 13 ft 2 in in diameter, 11 ft 6 in in length, with a working pressure of 170 psi.
 The boilers were each fitted with four furnaces, accounting for a combined grate surface of 88 ft2, and a total heating surface of 4,292 ft2.
 Both the engine and boilers were manufactured by James Gayleys builder.